France and UK issue rival ultimatums in fishing row

 "You might say there's a French election coming up," she told BBC Radio on Monday when asked why the dispute had arisen.

-"The French have made completely unreasonable threats, including to the Channel Islands and to our fishing industry and they need to withdraw those threats," she said.
+"The French have made completely unreasonable threats, including to the Channel Islands and to our fishing industry, and they need to withdraw those threats," she said.

-And she added her own ultimatum, saying: "This issue needs to be resolved in the next 48 hours".
+She issued her own ultimatum, adding: "This issue needs to be resolved in the next 48 hours".

 "The French have behaved unfairly.
 It's not within the terms of the trade deal.
 And if someone behaves unfairly in a trade deal you're entitled to take action against them and seek some compensatory measures and that is what we will do if the French don't back down," Truss said.

-The potential French sanctions include a ban on landing British seafood in French ports, a gateway to the EU market, heightened customs checks on other British imports, and even electricity cuts for British Channel Islands.
+The potential French sanctions include a ban on landing British seafood in French ports - which act as a gateway to the EU market - heightened customs checks on other British imports, and even electricity cuts for British Channel Islands.

 It already impounded a British fishing boat last week saying it had the wrong paperwork.

-The British action would see Truss formally initiate proceedings in a Brexit trade-deal arbitration panel, which can take several months to make up its mind.
+The British action would see Truss initiate proceedings in a Brexit trade-deal arbitration body, which can take several months to make up its mind.

-The EU and the UK are also involved in a separate dispute on customs checks in Northern Ireland and on the role of the European Court of Justice in policing the Brexit accords.
+The EU and the UK are also involved in a separate dispute on customs checks in Northern Ireland and on the role of the European Court of Justice in policing the Brexit withdrawal accord.

 "I am increasingly concerned that the UK government will refuse to engage with this and embark on a path of confrontation," EU Commission vice-president Maroš Šefčovič said on Sunday.

-The EU approach had "destroyed cross-community consent" to the Brexit deal, British Brexit negotiator Lord Frost also said in a policy paper the same day, ahead of their joint talks later this week.
+The EU approach had "destroyed cross-community consent" to the Brexit deal, British Brexit negotiator Lord Frost also said in a policy paper the same day, ahead of their talks later this week.